 - Use this triangle as a template for each the eight slices of tree skirt.

 You can figure how much fabric you’ll need by looking at the paper template.
 Be sure you have enough for all 8 pieces before you begin cutting into your fabric.
-To figure out how much trim you’ll need, measure the curved edge and multiply the length by 8.
+To figure out how much can i buy clonazepam online trim you’ll need, measure the curved edge and multiply the length by 8.
 Add a few inches to be sure you’ll have enough.

 Place the template on each of your fabrics and cut it out.
 Since I only had three coordinating fabric prints, I cut 4 out of Fabric A, 2 out of Fabric B, and 2 out of Fabric C. Your choice!
 If the fabric’s print runs in one direction, be sure that you cut out the fabric so it lines up, even if it wastes a little fabric.